Edith Swepstone: Career

 She studied music at the Guildhall School in London, England and later worked as a lecturer at the City of London School.
 In 1895 she was giving music lectures at the City School of London.

 As a composer, Swepstone wrote early 20th-century orchestral music, chamber music, and songs.
-During the first quarter of the 20th century, she had many of her orchestral works performed by the Bournemouth Municipal Orchestra, the most by a single composer.
+During the first quarter of the 20th century, she had many of her orchestral works performed by the Bournemouth Municipal Orchestra under Dan Godfey, the most by a single composer.
 Though the music is not located, 14 of Swepstone’s orchestral works were presented in a total of 24 performances, between 1899 and 1933.
-There are only two recorded instances of her orchestra music having been performed elsewhere; in March 1887 at Leyton (a movement from Symphony in G minor), and in February 1897 at Queen's Hall in London (Les Tenebres).
+There are only three recorded instances of her orchestral music having been performed elsewhere.
+The minuet and rondo of her Symphony in G minor were performed in Leyton on 10 March 1887 with the composer conducting the Aeolian Ladies' Orchestra, and the opening movement at the Guildhall School of Music on 7 December 1889 as part of a concert of student works.
+Her overture Les Tenebres was performed at Queen's Hall, London in February 1897.

 At the South Place Concert Series, a weekly chamber music concert series in London, between 1887–1987, 1,121 works were performed and women composers make up for only 13 of those compositions.
-Swepstone’s piece, Piano Quintet in E minor, was performed a total of four times at the concert series.
+Swepstone’s Piano Quintet in E minor was performed a total of four times at the concert series.
 Swepstone’s influence is apparent in that, of all the pieces played at the series and written by women, over half were her compositions.

 In total, seven of her chamber music compositions were performed at the series.
 In addition to Piano Quintet E Minor, played four times, the following works were each performed once: Quintet D Hn & String Quartet, Quintet E-flat Pf and Wind, String Quartet Lyrical Cycle, Piano Trio D minor, Piano Trio G minor, Piano Trio A minor.